IsaacCavallaro/SynthGain/README.md

 - Boostrap is a HTML, CSS and JavaScript library which I used to implement styling across the app.
 Specifically, bootstrap was used for the navbar, buttons and card layouts.

+## Heroku

+- Heroku allows developers to deploy, run and manage their applications written in a various languages; one such including the Ruby language.
+This is one of the reasons I selected Heroku as the service for deploying *SynthGain*.
+Specifically, I used the heroku-postgresql service with the free hobby-dev plan.
+Given the Heroku Postgres is integrated directly into the Heroku CLI, I was able to use my terminal to setup my database for production.
+In addition to these outlined reasons, Heroku has 60+ Billion Requests per Day and over 13 million created apps, claiming to "get[s] out of the way where it matters, letting devs get on with what they do best - developing apps".

 ## AWS:

-- Cloud storage of files and images used in and uploaded to the app.
-This cloud platform supported by Amazon is scalable, reliable and a secure storage method
+- Cloud storage of files and images used and uploaded to the app.
+This cloud platform supported by Amazon is scalable, reliable and a secure storage method.
+Specifically, *SynthGain* implements the S3 service provided by AWS.
+This was achieved through creating a bucket with Amazon S3; allowing me to store images on their service.
+While *SythGain* is relatively small, the app includes a number of images which may potentially exceed the room available on the free tier of Heroku deployment.
+Therefore, by creating a bucket with Amazon S3, I could strategically store a number of images on their service and avoid exceeding the limit with Heroku.For more information on AWS and specifically Amazon S3, click [here](https://docs.aws.amazon.com/AmazonS3/latest/userguide/Welcome.html).

 ## Ransack: